jreisstudio/stopflyingblindgame/README.md

 A card game to board Understand and visualize the Flight Levels Thinking Model in Action.

 ## Game Rules
+*  Feel free to use the Stop Flying Blind Cards the way you want.
+The main purpose of it, is to support people on understanding and design  Good Flight Level Architectures.
 * Each card deck is designed to support a discussion between 3-4 people around a fake or real cenario to apply the Flight Levels thinking model.
-If you have a larger group, Split them into smaller ones.
+If you have a larger group, Split them into smaller one and use more decks.

 ### Knowledge Setup :
-1. Ask  the group(s) to read the first card with the explanation about [Flight Mode] Explanation ( Understand the context, Build Fl.
+1. Ask  the group(s) to read the *A* card with the explanation about [Flight Mode] Explanation ( Understand the context, Build Fl.
 Arch, Define Flight Items and Flight Routes, and define Agile Interactions)
 2. Give them 5 minutes  to discuss and build knowledge around these concepts.
-3. Explain in 2 minutes what are the items of the Flight Mode ( just to ensure everybody got the concept properly)
+3. Explain in 2 minutes what are the items of the Flight Mode (just to ensure everybody got the concept properly)

-4. Ask the group(s) to read the second card about Flight Level **Activites** (Visualize, Situation, Create Focus, Stabilish Interactions, Measure the progress) and **Levels** (Execution/Operation, Coordination, Strategic).
+4. Ask the group(s) to read the *B* card about Flight Level **Activites** (Visualize, Situation, Create Focus, Stabilish Interactions, Measure the progress) and **Levels** (Execution/Operation, Coordination, Strategic).
 5. Give them 5 minutes  to discuss and build knowledge around these concepts.
 6. Explain in 2 minutes what are the items of the Flight Mode ( just to ensure everybody got the concept properly)